collectiveaccess/ProvidenceDocs/_source/providence/setup/install/Ubuntu_20.04.rst

 	Zend Engine v3.4.0, Copyright (c) Zend Technologies with Zend OPcache v7.4.28, Copyright (c), by Zend Technologies

-If it does not, run:
+If it does not return a 7.4 version, run:

 .. code::